 In this superb collection a team of international contributors examine these pressing issues from a philosophical perspective.
-Topics explored include: the problem of "deep disagreements"; martial conceptions of argumentation and the motivation to argue to win; epistemic egocentrism; intellectual trust; bullshit and dogmatism, intellectual humility and the internet; epistemic and 'tribal' arrogance and authoritarianism; empathy and polarisation; epistemic rights violations.
+Topics explored include: the problem of "deep disagreements"; martial conceptions of argumentation and the motivation to argue to win; epistemic egocentrism; intellectual trust; bullshit and dogmatism; intellectual humility and the internet; epistemic and "tribal" arrogance and authoritarianism; empathy and polarisation; and epistemic rights violations.

 Introduction Alessandra Tanesini and Michael P. Lynch

 1. Reassessing different conceptions of argumentation Catarina Dutilh Novaes

 2. Martial metaphors and argumentative virtues and vices Ian James Kidd

 Part II: Trust, dogmatism and arrogance in social contexts

 5. Intellectual trust and the marketplace of ideas Allan Hazlett

 6. Is searching the internet making us intellectually arrogant?
 J. Adam Carter and Emma C. Gordon

 7. Intellectual humility and the curse of knowledge Michael Hannon

 8. Bullshit and dogmatism: A discourse analytical perspective Chris Heffer